csc-training/geocomputing_course/materials/parallel.md

 ## Tools with built-in parallel support

-Checj from the tool's manual if it has built-in support for using multiple CPUs/cores.
+Check from the tool's manual if it has built-in support for using multiple CPUs/cores.
 For command line tools, look for `number_of_cores`, `cores`, `cpus`, `jobs`, `threads` or similar.
 Unfortunately, not many GIS-tools have such options.

 Some example geospatial tools with built-in parallel support:
 * GDAL, some commands e.g. `gdalwarp -multi -wo NUM_THREADS=val/ALL_CPUS ...`